Bogdan-Branzaniuc/Project-1-HTML-CSS/README.md

   - results and discoveries achieved in this field
 * speculative long-term future of Nuclear fusion
   - representing the potential scale and power this technology could reach in the future.
+* A history of Atomic Era and atomic related-experiments
+* A page designed for feedback to this project contributors. (just one for the moment).
 This website targets everybody on Planet Earth with modest knowledge of science who likes inovation, including myself, as I will be learning a lot along the way.